What’s new in 0.5

 connecting/open/suspended/disconnected/failed) instead of three.suspendedcovers backgrounded tabs;failedis terminal. - Subscribe denial protocol.
 Each subscribe carries a numeric

 ref; the server replies{type:'subscribed', topic, ref}or{type:'subscribe-denied', topic, ref, reason}.
-Reasons land on the client’sdenialsReadable. presence_state/presence_diffwire shape.
+Reasons land on the client’sdenialsReadable. state/diffwire shape.
 Microtask-batched diffs replace the five-event format.
-Bundled clients handle transparently.- Microtask-batched initial subscribes.
+Bundled clients handle transparently.
+(Originally landed aspresence_state/presence_diffin 0.5.0; renamed to barestate/diffin 0.5.7 to match the cursor / groups / replay convention of bare event names scoped to their plugin topic.)- Microtask-batched initial subscribes.
 N same-tick subscribes coalesce into one

 subscribe-batchframe. - Per-topic monotonic